+Specified fuse:

-Specified fuses: Main fuse: 15.0 A Signaling system fuse: 7.5 A
+15.0 A

 Always use a fuse of the specified rating, and never use a substitute object in place of the proper fuse.
-An improper fuse or a substitute object can cause damage to the electrical system. which could lead to a fire.
+An improper fuse or a substitute object can cause damage to the electrical system, which could lead to a fire.